openairplay/airplay2-receiver/README.md

       [here](https://emanuelecozzi.net/docs/airplay2/rtsp/#setup)
 - Output latency compensation for sync with other Airplay receivers
 - ANNOUNCE and RSA AES for unbuffered streaming from iTunes/Windows
+- Spotify (via AirPlay2) and other live media streams with AES keys.

 For now it does not implement:
  - FairPlay v2